 Mike began to approach with some ice, but he stopped abruptly.
 “Ah, no. Not this again.”
-He threw the ice down on the kitchen table and slumped down in one of the chairs.
+He tossed the ice down on the kitchen table and slumped down in one of the chairs.

 “Not what again, Mike?”
 Micky asked obliviously.

-“Ah, you know,” he said, waving his hand towards me and Micky, “The thing where we all gotta fall for the same girl.
+“Oh, you know,” he said, scrunching up his face and waving his hand towards me and Micky, “The April thing.
 It’s just too stressful.
-I’m just, I’m done with it.
+I’m just, I’m done with it, man.
 I’m through.
-I don’t wanna do this any more, man.”
+I don’t wanna do this any more.”

 “Well, hey, wait a second, Mike,” Micky said, approaching the guitarist.
 “I didn’t mean to—”

 “Yeah, but you did the whole door bit, and the looking into her eyes thing, and that’s not cool, man.
 You know better.”
-Mike walked over to me and wagged his finger, “Now look, Jinny, you’ve got a make decision here.”
+Mike walked over to me and wagged his finger at me, “Now look here, Jinny, you’ve got a decision to make.”

 I flinched.
 “How did you know my—”

-“Now, I’m not interested in playing any silly little games, nosiree bob, and if that’s the way you want it, babe, then I just don’t want any part in…”
+Mike ignored me.
+“Now, ah’m not interested in playing any silly little games,” he said, lowering his voice.
+He was now so close I could feel his breath on my skin.
+“And if that’s the way you want it, babe, then ah just don’t want any part in…”